CALL US TODAY

 Contract Review

-Purchasers and sellers engaged in the international trade in goods will be impacted by tariffs no matter which side imposes them and should take the time to review sales contracts to ensure these tariffs are planned for in the pricing of the goods.
-Attention should be paid to how contracts address price, and the expected impact of future tariffs, and the indirect effect of these tariffs on things like raw materials.
-The ability to renegotiate or terminate for these unexpected disruptions, changes in law, and who ultimately has responsibility for any adjustments required should also be reviewed, among a whole host of other considerations.
+Purchasers and sellers engaged in the international trade in goods will be impacted by tariffs no matter which side imposes them and should take the time to review sales and transportation contracts to ensure these tariffs are planned for in the pricing of the goods.
+Attention should be paid to how contracts address price, and the expected impact of future tariffs, and the indirect effect of these tariffs on things like raw materials, and whether these additional costs can be passed on.
+While gross-up clauses can work in these situations, there are also some hidden issues involved in gross-ups, which will need to be addressed by competent professionals.
+Also consider whether the contract allows for the ability to renegotiate or terminate for these unexpected disruptions.
+Expansion of “Force Majeure” clauses might also be called for!
+The ultimate question is which party ultimately has responsibility for these additional costs.

 Use of Proper Incoterms®